-Fire and rescue protection is coordinated through the County's Division of Emergency Services ("DES").
-DES oversees the Emergency Communication/911 Center, Emergency Management, Fire Department Special Operations, Fire Department Support Services, and the Emergency Medical Services Operations Program.
-DES is led by a full-time career Director and a full-time Deputy Director and together they oversee a staff of 55 full-time or part-time employees and approximately 40 volunteers.
+Fire and rescue protection is coordinated through the DES.
 Working collaboratively with the Washington County Volunteer Fire and Rescue Association (the "WCVFRA"), DES coordinates the services provided by 14 volunteer fire companies and eight volunteer ambulance companies throughout Washington County.
 All volunteer companies belong to the WCVFRA.
 The association has approximately 700 volunteers who provide a combination of firefighting, rescue, and administrative services to the community.
 Several volunteer companies have hired career personnel to supplement the volunteer staff during times of low volunteer availability.